Monistat 3 suppositories

 - Do not use Monistat 3 suppositories in CHILDREN younger than 12 years of age unless advised to do so by your health care provider.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Monistat 3 suppositories, discuss with your doctor the benefits and risks of using Monistat 3 suppositories during pregnancy.
-It is unknown if Monistat 3 suppositories is excreted in breast milk.
+It is unknown if Monistat 3 suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using Monistat 3 suppositories, check with your doctor or pharmacist.

 Possible side effects of Monistat 3 suppositories: